 By pushing businesses to create content that people find valuable, Google has changed the marketplace, and Bill Gates’ prediction has come true.

 Content will make you money.

-Your potential customers don’t want to hear from you what they’ve heard from everyone else.
+But your potential customers don’t want to hear from you what they’ve heard from everyone else.